onap/archived---policy-engine/docs/platform/policygui.rst

 .. contents::
     :depth: 3

-The POLICY GUI is a graphical user interface, available via web-access, for **creating and managing** policies.
+| The POLICY GUI is a graphical user interface, available via web-access, for **creating and managing** policies.

-| The GUI consists of the **Editor, Dictionary, PDP, PUSH, Roles, Admin and Dashboard** tabs.
 |
-| The typical targetted users are those who have the responsibility and authority to create and manage policies that control network operations including policy based network configuration and auto-corrective actions.
-This includes network and service designers, operations engineers and security experts.
-The POLICY GUI provides Users to effortlessly create, change, and manage policy rules.
+| The targetted users are those responsible for creating and managing policies that control network operations, including policy based network configuration and auto-corrective actions.
+This typically includes network and service designers, operations engineers and security experts.
+|
+| The GUI consists of the **Editor, Dictionary, PDP, Push, Roles, Admin and Dashboard** Tabs; which provide an intuitive manner for policy rules to be created, changed, and managed.

 Access to the POLICY GUI